Key Takeaways

 4. Property Tax Deduction

-Under the state and local (SALT) tax deduction, you can deduct up to $10,000 annually.
-If your filing status is married filing separately or single, the deduction decreases to $5,000.
+Under the One Big Beautiful Bill Act (OBBBA), the state and local (SALT) tax deduction temporarily increases from $10,000 to $40,000 annually.
+It’s only available to those with an adjusted gross income (AGI) of $500,000 or lower, and you must itemize.
+If your filing status is married filing separately, the maximum deduction decreases to $20,000.
 The limit includes your property taxes and either:

-For example, if your property taxes are $6,000 and your state income taxes are $4,000, you can deduct the entire amount if you’re married and filing jointly.
-If you are single, you may claim the $4,000 in state income taxes, but only $1,000 in property taxes.
+For example, if your property taxes are $16,000 and your state income taxes are $14,000, you can deduct the entire amount if you’re married and filing jointly and meet the AGI requirement.
+If you’re filing separately, you may claim the $14,000 in state income taxes, but only $6,000 in property taxes.

 5. Energy-Efficient Improvements

 The Inflation Reduction Act (IRA) of 2022 provides federal tax credits and deductions for taxpayers who make energy-efficient upgrades to their homes.
-These new tax credits are available through 2032 and provide up to $1,200 annually (beginning in tax year 2023) to help lower the cost of improvements by up to 30%.
-You can also receive up to $2,000 for buying and installing an eligible heat pump.
+These tax credits were originally scheduled to run through 2032, but new legislation has them ending in 2025.
+Currently, they provide up to $1,200 annually to help lower the cost of improvements by up to 30%.
+You may also receive up to $2,000 for buying and installing an eligible heat pump.
 Examples of qualifying improvements include, but are not limited to:

 Upgraded electrical panels and home energy audits are also covered by the tax credits.
-For tax year 2022, you can claim a federal tax credit of 10% for energy-efficient improvement costs, as well as up to $300 for purchasing certain heating and cooling equipment.
-Check with your state for any rebate programs offered.
+If you made multiple improvements, the total tax credit allowed is $3,200.
+Check with your state for any additional rebate programs offered.

 6. Capital Gains